-More specifically, the plan will allocate up to 3.6 million AUD to ensure that the nationwide adoption of e-invoicing in Australia by the private sector takes full effect before July 1st, 2022.
+More specifically, the plan will allocate up to 3.6 million AUD to ensure that the private sector's nationwide adoption of e-invoicing in Australia takes full effect before July 1st, 2022.

 The plan intends to pave the way for 80 percent of invoices to be received electronically by July 1st, 2021, across all levels of government and the private sector.

-The Australia e-invoicing strategy is to make sure that as many businesses as possible adopt the use of e-invoices.
+The Australian e-invoicing strategy ensures that as many businesses as possible adopt e-invoices.
 The authorities will then pass the e-invoicing legislation to make it mandatory for every Kiwi business to use e-invoices.